DanOvad/covid-hotspots/cloud-function/README.md

 To automate the data processing and loading to the Cloud Storage bucket, a cloud function was created specifically to do the following:

-- Retrieve required data from the New York Times github (county data), The Atlantic's Covid Tracking Project (state data), and census.gov for census data.
+- Retrieve required data from datasources:
+    - New York Times github (county data)
+    - The Atlantic's Covid Tracking Project (state data)
+    - Census.gov (county population data)
 - Process the data in pandas to clean and create fields for the dashboard.
 - Transform the dataframes to a BytesIO objects, compress using gzip.
 - Load the gziped buffer to Cloud Storage.